mattianeroni/derma/README.md

 ## Architecture

-The application has a classic *server side model* application, and, as visible in this very nice draw, it is made of a mobile application that is communicating with a server where a database and the machine learning model can be found.
+The application has a classic *server side model* architecture, and, as visible in this very nice draw, it is made of a mobile application that is communicating with a server where a database and the machine learning model can be found.

 ![Architecture](images/architecture.png)